sirius-ms/sirius-docs.github.io/docs/_pages/methods.md

    lose H<sub>2</sub>O followed by CO<sub>2</sub>, **but also** CO<sub>2</sub> followed by H<sub>2</sub>O. SIRIUS will always choose one order for such fragmentation reactions, as this is the only valid way to model the fragmentation as a tree.

+Different from CID, Electron-Activated Dissociation (EAD) uses precisely tuned electron energies to fragment a molecule's core backbone without stripping off fragile functional groups.
+The fragmentation tree scoring for EAD does not penalize radical losses.

 We have integrated support for experimental setups, such as MS<sup>E</sup>, MS<sup>all</sup> and All Ion Fragmentation, where isotope peaks and